life-itself/web3/claims/is-legal.md

 # Legality of crypto assets

 Crypto assets are unlicensed [security](../concepts/security.md) contracts for unregulated [speculative](../concepts/speculation.md) investments.
+Crypto assets are effectively like buying unregulated penny stocks, except with no recourse to the courts in the case of the project being a [Ponzi scheme](../concepts/ponzi-scheme.md) or [exit scam](../concepts/exit-scam.md).

-The legality of this depends on jurisdiction.
+The legality of buying these risky products depends on the jurisdiction of the buyer and seller.

+In the United States the sale of unregistered securities to the public is illegal.
+The legality of the purchase of of unregistered securities will depend on the facts and circumstances of the sale, but regardless of legality these type of extra-legal transactions expose the buyer to unnecessary [risk](../concepts/risk.md) compared to buying normal [financial assets](../concepts/financial-asset.md) within the regulatory perimeter.
+Buying crypto assets is thus legally inadvisable from both a risk and compliance perspective.

 ## References
 1. Bindseil, Ulrich, Patrick Papsdorf, and Jürgen Schaaf.
 2022.
 ‘The Encrypted Threat: Bitcoin’s Social Cost and Regulatory Responses’.
 7 January 2022. https://www.suerf.org/docx/f_88b3febc5798a734026c82c1012408f5_38771_suerf.pdf.